-One of the self-proclaimed leader was the founder of National Conference Sheikh Muhammad Abdullah, who enjoyed a comfortable friendship with the first Prime Minister of India, Jawahar Lal Nehru.
-Sheikh was a Charismatic leader who enjoyed fanatic faith in the vale of Kashmir.
-However, it was not started as National Conference.
+Sheikh Muhammad Abdullah enjoyed a comfortable friendship with the first Prime Minister of India, Jawahar Lal Nehru.
+Sheikh was Charismatic, people swore by his name, and national Conference was his legacy, for better or worse.
 S.M Abdullah along with Chaudhary Ghulam Abbas founded Muslim Conference in 1932 to spearhead the resistance against the Dogra autocrat Hari Singh.
 Sheikh Abdullah an Alumni in Aligarh Muslim University would later disband Muslim Conference and found All Jammu and Kashmir National Conference on the directions of Jawahar Lal Nehru.

 The events that unfolded on 13 July 1931 would set in motion a chain of events that would see a rise of an unending resistance that Kashmiri’s had ever put.
 It was the time when the Indian Sub-continent was fighting against British imperialism under the leadership of the Indian National Congress and Muslim League.
 Sheikh saw an advantage in gaining the support of National congress.
 Many attempts have been made to portray S.M Abdullah as the “Lion of Kashmir” or a scapegoat made by Jawahar Lal Nehru to annex the territory of Kashmir.
 Both of these narratives bite the dust when confronted with historical facts and the actions of Sheikh Abdullah.
 Hari Singh and his predecessors ruled the vale of Cashmere with an iron fist, they pounced on every rupee they could extract from the poverty-stricken Kashmiri’s.
 Ever since the treaty of Amritsar, Dogra autocrats’ heavy taxation was in force.
 After the 1931 agitation, a grievance committee under the supervision of B.J Glancy was appointed to report on the affairs.
 B.J Glancy recommended the setting up of an elected assembly with separate electorates for Hindu’s as well as Muslims.
 This came to be known as Prajha Sabha.
 However, this assembly was more of a political stunt to calm the voices rather than provide a fair electoral and democratic system.